sophalHong/koji-rpm-build-system/README.md

-clean-builder-%                Remove a builder VM, where `%` is the number of the builder. clean-builders                 Remove all builder VMs. clean                          Destroy server and builder VMs. clean-force                    Remove all drives which should normally have been removed by the normal clean-server or clean-builder-% targets. clean-server                   Remove the server VM. help                           Show this help menu.
+clean-builder-%                Remove a builder VM, where `%` is the number of the builder. clean-builders                 Remove all builder VMs. clean                          Destroy server and builder VMs. clean-data                     Remove data (shared folders) and disks of all VMs (server and builders). clean-force                    Remove all drives which should normally have been removed by the normal clean-server or clean-builder-% targets. clean-server                   Remove the server VM. help                           Show this help menu.